 Chapter 1.
-Virtualization in RHEL 8 - an overview
+Introducing virtualization in RHEL

 If you are unfamiliar with the concept of virtualization or its implementation in Linux, the following sections provide a general overview of virtualization in RHEL 8: its basics, advantages, components, and other possible virtualization solutions provided by Red Hat.